South Koreans react with joy and amazement at writer Han Kang's Nobel win

 South Koreans react with joy and amazement at writer Han Kang’s Nobel win

-South Koreans have reacted with joy and astonishment after learning that homegrown writer Han Kang won the Nobel Prize in literature, an unexpected moment that stoked national pride about the country’s growing cultural influence
+South Koreans celebrated with joy and pride after learning that writer Han Kang won the Nobel Prize in literature, highlighting the nation's growing cultural influence

-South Koreans react with joy and amazement at writer Han Kang's Nobel winShow all 4

 Your support helps us to tell the story